 Beginning, limited resource, and socially disadvantaged farmers should be prepared to file Form CCC-860 “Socially Disadvantaged, Limited Resource and Beginning Farmer or Rancher Certification” in order to waive the service fee and receive the premium reduction at the time of enrollment.

 To receive NAP benefits, producers must fill out Form CCC-576 “Notice of Loss and Application for Payment” within 60 days of the end of the coverage period for the particular NAP-covered crop.
 Individuals must provide evidence of production and note whether the crop was marketable, unmarketable, salvaged, or used differently than intended.

 Additional information about NAP and other risk management programs:

 Read more about other risk management programs on NSAC’s blog!

 NSAC Information on NAP

 Section 196 of the Federal Agriculture Improvement and Reform Act of 1996 permanently authorized the Noninsured Crop Disaster Insurance Program.
 Section 1601 of the Agriculture Improvement Act of 2018 amends Section 196 of the Federal Agriculture Improvement and Reform Act of 1996 (7 U.S.C 7333) to be codified at 7 U.S.C 7333.

-Last updated in June 2016.
+Last updated in August 2019.